nstbayless/mini3d-plus/Readme.md

 - Mesh clpping at camera (allows rendering faces which are partly behind the camera)
 - Textures
+  - To use greyscale textures, you must save the image with some extension other than `.png`, as the build script converts `.png` images into `.pdi`.
 - Collision detection

 ## Build Instructions